Preparatory B

-This program includes the following courses:
+Preparatory B includes the following classes:

 Musicianship:

-This class is a part of a seven-level sequence, which focuses on music theory, aural skills, and keyboard proficiency.
+This class is part of a seven-level sequence, which focuses on music theory, aural skills, and keyboard proficiency.

 Reading Proficiency Program:

-Time and Groove Prep Class 2:
+Time & Groove Prep Class 2:

 This three-class sequence continues to teach students about playing in time and with a musical groove.
 Students play a Latin groove for 32 bars with a metronome and transition to playing 32 bars of swing time.
 Also, students play a rock groove for 16 bars with the metronome and transition to a Hi-Hat groove for 16 bars.
 Students apply what they have learned by playing with a click track accompanied by a professional rhythm section.

-Instrumental Technical Proficiency 1:
+Instrumental Technical Proficiency 2:

 Style Prep Sequence – Style Prep 2: